saanrhyne/blog/_tabs/about.md

 * I train in Seido karate, where I am a brown belt, and hold a junior black belt in Jiu Jitsu

 One of my guiding principles, taken from the muscial *Hamilton*, is:

 > "God help and forgive me, I wanna build something that's gonna outlive me."

-You can contact me via email at `srhyne0516@gmail.com` if you have any questions, comments, suggestions, etc. I hope you enjoy reading my blog, and that you learn something from it.
+Feel free to contact me via email at `srhyne0516@gmail.com` if you want to discuss cybersecurity, public policy, high school, or anything related to me or this website.
+I hope you enjoy reading my blog, and that you learn something from it.
+Have a great day!

 ---